If you haven’t already, make sure you check out last week’s blog post on Staging Backdrops by clicking HERE.

 As I stated in last week’s blog post, the purpose of staging is to highlight your beautiful piece of furniture.
 If your backdrop and/or flooring is too busy, it may take away from the piece.
 Keep the focus on what’s important so you can hopefully sell your piece quickly.

 For more information on flooring and/or if you want to learn numerous tips and tricks on how to stage your furniture, here is the link to my eBook, Your Virtual Storefront.
 The Complete Guide to Staging Painted Furniture.
-It has over 20 pages of jammed packed information that will help you take your staging to the next level!
-I also cover all the details on my personal staging area!
+It jammed packed information that will help you take your staging to the next level!
+I also have three separate staging and styling guides that help you stage specific pieces of furniture.
+Between all three guides you receive over 500 different ways to style and stage different pieces of furniture.
+Yes, 500!!
+Between all three guides and my second edition eBook you get over 200 pages of information!
+You do not have to worry about staging and styling your furniture ever again!!

 I appreciate you stopping by for #StagingSaturdaysWithFallon.
 I will see you Monday for #MondayMakeoversWithFallon!